Code-Institute-Submissions/globtopus/README.md

 and you can click on them and see the progress for 30,90,180,360 days.
 You can search for the posts in that country as above.

 - #### Public user page
-  When you click on user name from within the post, you will be redirected to the public user page, where you will see all posts from that user, and when you are logged in, you can add the posts to your favorites, feelists, add users to your globe.
+  When you click on the user name from within the post, you will be redirected to the public user page, where you will see all posts from that user, and when you are logged in, you can add the posts to your favorites, feelists, add users to your globe.